MTDzi/CarND-Traffic-Sign-Classifier-Project/writeup.md

 | 0.00% | End of no passing |
 | 0.00% | Keep right |

+The sixth image,

+![alt text][image11]

-The sixth image was correctly identified as "No entry":
+ was correctly identified as "No entry":

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|